lamnbp/online/CONTRIBUTING.md

 ### Sign your work

-We use the Developer Certificate of Origin (DCO) as a additional safeguard for the Collabora Online project.
+We use the Developer Certificate of Origin (DCO) as a additional safeguard for the CO Clone project.
 This is a well established and widely used mechanism to assure contributors have confirmed their right to license their contribution under the project's license.
 Please read [README.CONTRIBUTING.md](README.CONTRIBUTING.md).
 If you can certify it, then just add a line to every git commit message:

 ````
   Signed-off-by: Random J Developer <random@developer.example.org>